-New Year's Day, January 2 (Observed)
+2026 New Year's Day, January 1

-Martin Luther King, Jr.'s Birthday, January 16
+Martin Luther King, Jr's Birthday, January 19

 Lincoln's Birthday, February 12

-Washington's Birthday, February 20
+Washington's Birthday, February 16

-Memorial Day, May 29
+Memorial Day, May 25

-- B. If a holiday falls on a Saturday but is observed on the preceding Friday by the Municipal and/or Superior Courts, employees who have been designated by the County as being necessary to the operation of said Courts may be allowed to observe the Court observed Friday holiday in lieu of the Saturday holiday provided such employees are given notice of their work schedule change not less than thirty (30) calendar days prior to the holiday. - C. When a holiday, other than Christmas Day, falls on a Sunday, the next day shall be observed as the holiday. - D. When New Year's Day falls on a Saturday, the Friday immediately preceding shall be observed as the holiday. - E. When Christmas Day falls on a Sunday, the next day (Monday) shall be observed as the holiday unless an employee is required to work on December 25 as part of his or her normal work schedule.
-In such cases the employee may, with agency approval, observe the holiday on December 25.
-Under no circumstances shall an employee receive holiday compensation for both December 25 and the following Monday. - F. When Christmas Day falls on a Saturday, the Friday immediately preceding shall be observed as the holiday unless an employee is required to work on December 25 as part of his or her normal work schedule.
-In such cases the employee may, with agency approval, observe the holiday on December 25.
-Under no circumstances shall an employee receive holiday compensation for both December 25 and the Friday immediately preceding.
+- B. If a holiday falls on a Saturday but is observed on the preceding Friday by the Municipal and/or Superior Courts, employees who have been designated by the County as being necessary to the operation of said courts may be allowed to observe the Court observed Friday holiday in lieu of the Saturday holiday provided such employees are given notice of their work schedule change not less than thirty (30) calendar days prior to the holiday. - C. When a holiday falls on a Sunday, the next day shall be observed as the holiday, except as noted in E. below. - D. When a holiday falls on a Saturday, the Friday immediately preceding shall be observed as the holiday, except as noted in F. below. - E. When Christmas Day, New Year's Day, Lincoln's Birthday, Independence Day or Veteran's Day, falls on a Sunday, the next day (Monday) shall be observed as the holiday unless an employee is required to work on December 25, January 1, February 12, July 4 or November 11 as part of his or her normal work schedule.
+In such cases the employee may, with department approval, observe the holiday on December 25, January 1, February 12, July 4 or November 11.
+Under no circumstances shall an employee receive holiday compensation for both the actual day of observance of the holidays and the following Monday. - F. When Christmas Day, New Year's Day, Lincoln's Birthday, Independence Day or Veteran's Day falls on a Saturday, the Friday immediately preceding shall be observed as the holiday unless an employee is required to work on December 25, January 1, February 12, July 4 or November 11, as part of his or her normal work schedule.
+In such cases the employee may, with department approval, observe the holiday on December 25, January 1, February 12, July 4 or November 11.
+Under no circumstances shall an employee receive holiday compensation for both the actual day of observance of the holidays and the Friday immediately preceding.